stripe/stripe-react-native/README.md

 ## Troubleshooting

-While building your iOS project there might appear an issue with says about undefined symbols for architecture x86_64.
-It follows from some specific `react-native init` template configuration which is not fully compatibile with `swift 5.1` which is used in our SDK.
+While building your iOS project you might run into the issue of undefined symbols for architecture x86_64.
+It fstems from some specific `react-native init` template configuration which is not fully compatibile with `swift 5.1` which is used in the SDK.

-error example:

 ```
 Undefined symbols for architecture x86_64: